ivaandrey/portfolio/pages/eye_analysis_project/eye_analysis.md

 Accurate classification of eye states enables proactive interventions, such as alerting drowsy drivers, enhancing security through eye-based authentication systems, and gaze direction estimation.

+The primary requirement for the network was achieving an optimized runtime to ensure real-time performance.
+The final classifier is highly efficient, running at **900 frames per second (FPS)** on a CPU.
+This level of performance enables rapid processing of eye state data, making it suitable for applications requiring low-latency responses, such as driver monitoring systems, biometric authentication, and gaze estimation.